sublimitysoftwares/Ai-IndiaMart-Extension/README.md

 - Stops refreshing and contacting immediately when you toggle Auto Contact off or hit the **Stop Agent** button.

 ### Agent controls
-- **Start AI Agent** — opens the Seller Portal, injects the content script, and begins scraping/filtering.
+- **Start Agent** — opens the Seller Portal, injects the content script, and begins scraping/filtering.
 - **Auto Contact toggle** — automates contacting for qualified leads, with safety checks and stop support.
 - **Stop Agent** — visible at all times; cancels auto-contact, clears queued work, and prevents further refreshes.